 Together we inspire, nurture and collaborate enjoyment and excellence in music - making from the early learning to the highest levels of performance.

-City Montessori School (CMS) is the world’s largest school, with over 56,000 students and 4,500 staff across 17 campuses in the city of Lucknow.
-Founded in 1959 with 5 children on a borrowed capital of 300 Rupees by Dr Jagdish Gandhi and Dr Bharti Gandhi, CMS today is an ICSE- and ISC-affiliated school whose students from Montessori to Class XII achieve some of the highest exam results in India.
-Beyond these achievements, Drs Jagdish and Bharti Gandhi started CMS with vision to inspire generations of children to become socially motivated and conscious citizens of India and the world.
-Their motto “Jai Jagat” - 'Hail the World', in contrast to the popular post-Independence greeting 'Jai Hind' ('Hail India') at the time of CMS's foundation - has been the school's greeting from the beginning.
-CMS therefore places great emphasis on children's all-round development, moral character, and international exposure.
+City Montessori School (CMS), a name synonymous with quality education, is the world’s largest school, with over 58,000 students and 4,500 staff across 20 campuses in the city of Lucknow.
+Founded in 1959 with 5 children on a borrowed capital of 300 Rupees by Dr Jagdish Gandhi and Dr Bharti Gandhi, CMS is affiliated with the Council for Indian School Certificate Examination (CISCE) whose students from Montessori to Class XII achieve some of the best exam results in India.
+The couple started CMS with a vision to inspire generations of children to become socially motivated and conscious citizens of India and the world.
+Their motto “Jai Jagat” - 'Hail the World', in contrast to the popular post-Independence greeting, 'Jai Hind' ('Hail India') at the time of school's inception - has been the school's greeting till date.
+CMS, therefore, places great emphasis on children's all-round development, moral character building, inculcating a global outlook and providing international exposure.

 The Pre-primary years in CMS inculcate in children the qualities of curiosity, exploration and discovery in a fun-filled, safe and happy learning environment.
 The emphasis is on developing in students love of learning, social skills, moral values, and self-confidence.
 Teachers ensure this by letting the students explore, know, understand and form their own ideas.